 Being the Tropics, darkness falls promptly at 6:00 pm, so it was quite an experience venturing out into the dusty town where there are few street lights, no road signs, open fires on the sidewalk on which local people cook, potholes galore, tuk-tuk drivers hailing you every moment “where you wanna go, sah?” and dark tin shed stores lit only by a meagre light bulb.
-My first impressions were of villages in
+My first impressions were of villages in Ghana I have visited.

 First to be killed were teachers and intellectuals, as well as any political opposition, and as a result there was hardly any leadership left in the country when the fighting stopped – only in 1998.
 Today over 40% of the population are children, and 60% are under 25 years old.

 The temples of Angkor in Siem – a UNESCO World Heritage site – provide Cambodia’s major source of foreign income.
 Like all tourist developments, it’s a mixed blessing to the country itself.
 It brings jobs and foreign currency (the bus boys and waitresses in this hotel are all from villages around here, happy to be working) but also corruption and excessive profits by a few.